-The aim of the cluster analysis was to identify the most homogeneous groups of participants as possible regarding their attitudes toward AWPs and to determine different target groups for participation in AWPs.
-To form the clusters, we used the previously formed factors as variables.
+The aim of the cluster analysis was to identify the most homogeneous groups of participants as possible regarding their attitudes toward FAW and AWPs and to determine different target groups for participation in AWPs.
 The following Table 2 shows the results of the cluster analysis.
 In addition, the cluster-building factors and the underlying items are listed.

-Table 2.Results of the cluster analysis
+Table 2: Results of the cluster analysis